-Are you a machine shop worker or manager who’s looking to get the most out of your new — or new-to-you — CNC machine?
+Are you looking to get the most out of your new — or new-to-you — CNC machine?
 We think newer initiates as well as industry veterans can benefit from the following six tips for effective CNC machine setup.

 This may be one of those CNC machine setup tips that doesn’t need repeating.
 Let’s repeat it anyway.

 Cleaning your essential equipment on a regular basis is a matter of safety, product quality and machine longevity.
 CNC machines are built tough, but the buildup of grit, oils and debris in their more delicate components takes time off the useful life of your equipment and its parts.

 As far as product quality goes, letting grease and oil compound over the course of several jobs can cause your workpieces to move around unexpectedly, compromising the accuracy of the machining or milling work.
 It might also mean having the workpiece ejected from the machine mid-job.